nvikberg/JAVA23-AJS-slutprojekt-Sofia-Nikolina-Vikberg/README.md

 En taskboard app skapad med firebase bibliotek och react

-Superhero teams Elektra, BatGirl and SuperWoman take on world problemns through their assignments from the task board..
+Superhero teams Elektra, BatGirl and SuperWoman take on world problems through their assignments from the task board..
 Images used from: https://akabab.github.io/superhero-api/api/